-These advances are only possible by increasing the generativity and autonomy of the system.
 Currently, Gandalf produces short, canned responses with embedded intonational markings also defined in advance.
-Its turns are always co-extensive with a single We are currently enhancing the system by adding utterance. multimodal dialogue generation capabilities (speech, intonation, turn-taking) from the knowledge base and a discourse model.
+Its turns are always co-extensive with a single utterance.
+We are currently enhancing the system by adding multimodal dialogue generation capabilities (speech, intonation, turn-taking) from the knowledge base and a discourse model.
 A consequence of these extensions is that utterances can be longer and contain more information.
 Additional work in our lab on intonation and turn-taking supports the existence of nonverbal behavior within utterances and, as such, is compatible with Gandalf's present nonverbal behavior generation capabilities across utterances.
-The work includes implementing the automatic assignment of suitable gaze behavior and generating intonational markings for the thematic (with a look-away and a rise-fall-rise tune respectively) and the rhematic (with a look-toward and risefall tune respectively) constituents of an utterance.
-Our goal is an architecture that will integrate all aspects of conversation, from planning discourse moves to reacting to interactional cues.
-Augmenting Gandalf's turn-construction algorithm with an information structure algorithm is a first step towards such an architecture.
+The work includes implementing the automatic assignment of suitable gaze behavior and generating intonational markings for the thematic (with a look-away and a rise-fall-rise tune respectively) and the rhematic (with a look-toward and rise-fall tune respectively) constituents of an utterance.
+Although these additional nonverbal behaviors are subtle, Thórisson et al. [15] confirms that such minute behaviors, supportive of ongoing communication, increase believability and effectiveness.

-6. Conclusions and Future Work
+Conclusions and Future Work

 Previous research on gaze behavior has focused primarily on its role in turn-taking.
 However, as our data shows, turn-taking only partially accounts for the gaze behavior in discourse.
 Although our preliminary findings are consistent with the conclusions drawn in turn-taking taking research, our data suggests that a better explanation for gaze behavior integrates turn-taking with the information structure of the propositional content of an utterance.
-Specifically, the beginning of themes are frequently accompanied by a look-away from the hearer, and the beginning of rhemes are frequently accompanied by a looktoward the hearer.
-When these categories are co-temporaneous with turn-construction, then they are strongly-in fact, absolutely-predictive of gaze behavior.
+Specifically, the beginning of themes are frequently accompanied by a look-away from the hearer, and the beginning of rhemes are frequently accompanied by a look-toward the hearer.
+When these categories are cotemporaneous with turn-construction, then they are strongly-in fact, absolutely-predictive of gaze behavior.